Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Experiments

-We conduct extensive experiments with various fusion ratios $\alpha$ as shown in Figure~\ref{fig:quanti_alpha} and have the following observations: 1) For temporal consistency, the larger $\alpha$ makes T2V latents have larger weight in fused latents which advances temporal consistency for generated videos.
-2) For text alignment, there is one optimal value between $[0,1]$ which indicates that T2V and T2I models are complementary for text alignment, probably because the T2V model is trained with large-scale video datasets that have rich action concepts in complementary with T2I text prompts.
+For all the ablation experiments, we take VidRD as the T2V model, which is fused with T2I models (ControlNet and InstructPix2Pix) through FLDM if not other mentioned.

+\textbf{Ablation of Initial Fusion Ratio $\alpha$.} We conduct extensive experiments with various fusion ratios $\alpha$ as shown in Figure~\ref{fig:quanti_alpha} and have the following observations: 1) For temporal consistency, the larger $\alpha$ makes T2V latents have larger weight in fused latents which advances temporal consistency for generated videos.
+2) For text alignment, there is one optimal value between $[0,1]$ which indicates that T2V and T2I models are complementary for text alignment, probably because the T2V model is trained with large-scale video datasets that have rich action concepts in complementary with T2I text prompts~\cite{wang2023lavie}.
 Figure~\ref{fig:quali_alpha} shows some samples generated with two T2I architectures fused with the T2V model.
-As we can see, the frame-wise editing performs worst because it only uses T2I model.
-With FLDM and a suitable fusion ratio $\alpha$, FLDM can improve the editing quality of off-the-shelf T2I models.
-Since training a T2V base model is expensive in collecting datasets and computational cost, we can make the most use of existing T2I models to enhance T2V editing with FLDM.
+As we can see, the frame-wise editing (only T2I) performs worst since it ignores the temporal relation among frames.
+While with a T2V model and a suitable fusion ratio $\alpha$, the temporal consistency can be improved clearly.
+Since training a T2V diffusion model is expensive in collecting datasets and computational cost, we can make the most use of existing T2I models to enhance T2V editing with FLDM.
 Considering the trade-off between temporal consistency and text alignment, we fuse a smaller proportion of T2I latents compared to T2V latents in practice.